Test, validate, and iterate designs more easily than ever before in a cloud-based platform.

 A pump impeller, or simply an impeller, is a rotating component of a pump device.
-This rotor transfers energy from the motor that moves and accelerates the fluid outwards from the center of rotation.
-On this page, you can also find relevant resources from our blog.
-What’s more?
-Hear what our customers with similar applications have to say about working with SimScale.
+This rotor transfers energy from the motor that moves and accelerates the fluid outwards from the center of rotation..

 Typical Pump Impeller Types Include:

-Pump impellers can be applied in a variety of use cases, and exisit as 3 main types:
+Pump impellers can be applied in a variety of scenarios, and exist as 3 main types that are then used in turbomachinery systems:

 A closed impeller where the vanes are in between 2 discs with closed casting